ilya-yurtaev/hdotfiles/README.md

 > This is my hdotfiles.
 There are [many like it](https://dotfiles.github.io), but this one is mine.

 Simple dotfiles management tool.
-Consider it as just a CRUD over dotfiles list.
+Consider it just a CRUD over dotfiles list.

 ## Installation